 We have one school shooting after another.

-You know, the other thing is, you know, all these people on the left, you know what these hypocrites are like.
+You know, the other thing is, is, you know, all these people on the left, you know what these hypocrites are like.

-I've never been to one in my life, but you can see all the security that is there.
+You know, if you may have been to the Oscars or one of these big red carpet events, I've never been to one in my life, but you can see all the security that is there.

 All of them have their own armed security guards.

-They live in what we would describe as fortresses because they're so important and they can afford it because they're all multi-multimillionaires.
+They live in what we would describe as fortresses because they're so important and they can afford it because they're all multi-multi-millionaires.

-So all of these people that we keep hearing from that politicize this, their first reaction was to politicize this.
+So, all of these people that we keep hearing from that politicize this, their first reaction was to politicize this.

-You know, they seem to have an awful lot of good security for themselves, and it seems like it's the hardworking men and women in this country that work hard, play by the rules, pay their taxes, and obey the laws, well, they're left to fend for themselves.
+And it seems like it's the hardworking men and women in this country that work hard, play by the rules, pay their taxes, and obey the laws.

 That's what makes the Chicago situation such a scandal.

-That these are poor people getting terrorized by these gangs, these armed gangs, and having their children have to witness these murders every single day on the streets in these poor neighborhoods.
+But these are poor people getting terrorized by these gangs, these armed gangs, and having their children have to witness these murders every single day on the streets in these poor neighborhoods.

 They have no protection.

-And this is the best example that anybody could ever have when you hear someone say, Oh, the government will protect you.
+And this is the best example that anybody could ever have when you hear someone say, oh, the government will protect you.

 So you don't have a right to arm yourself because the government will provide security for you.